summerstars/WiFiPTT/README.md

 WiFiPTT
 =======

-This is a project for WIFI PTT development of android
+This is a project for WIFI PTT development of android, using WIFI Direct technology!